MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-4-delete-resources.md

 ---
 # Delete Azure resources at scale using a script

-In this tutorial step learn to delete Azure resources at scale using a Bash or PowerShell script.
-This is especially helpful when you are managing a large number of Azure resources and need to tear down development or testing environments.
+In this tutorial step, learn to delete Azure resources at scale using a Bash or PowerShell script.
+This skill is especially helpful when you're managing a large number of Azure resources and need to tear down development or testing environments.

 ## Prerequisites

-* You have created storage accounts as described in [Learn Azure CLI syntax differences in Bash, PowerShell and Cmd](./get-started-tutorial-2-environment-syntax.md).
+* You created at least two storage accounts as described in [Learn Azure CLI syntax differences in Bash, PowerShell and Cmd](./get-started-tutorial-2-environment-syntax.md).

 ## Delete a resource group by name

 Using random IDs and running these tutorial steps creates test resource groups that can be removed.
 The easiest way to clean up Azure resources is to delete the resource group.
-However, when you delete a resource group, _you delete every object inside the group_, so it is important delete the right resource group name!
+However, when you delete a resource group, _you delete every object inside the group_, so it's important delete the right resource group name!

 ```azurecli-interactive
 # Get a list of resource groups in the active subscription